FaresIbrahim32/NLP_SetCover/README.md

-This repo is our work for the CIS 6930 course Topics in NLP final project as a research project
+This repo is our work for the CIS 6930 course Topics in NLP final project as a research project on advbench mistral 93 so far vicuna:7b 90 llama 1

 # **Proposal**